tholonia/iching_cli/book/v2/markdown/hexagram_42.md

 Henry's movement faced its descent into complexity when envy and ambition entwined their roots into the hearts of his followers.
 Disagreements on strategy splintered unity, testing Henry's resolve at every turn.
 He knew that embracing this complexity, rather than rejecting it, would be key to his movement's survival.

 As the spiralling tensions swept through his ranks, Henry found solace in introspection, cultivating the wisdom to navigate his creation through these turbulent waters.
 His persistence bore fruit when the movement's ideals crystallized into tangible reforms.
-The city, once resistant, welcomed change—a profound testament to the power of mindful expansion.
+The city, once resistant, welcomed change, a profound testament to the power of mindful expansion.

 In reflecting on his journey, Henry realized that true success lay not in overthrowing the system entirely, but in transforming it to uplift all within.
 His once quiet dreams now resonated loudly in the corridors of Elderridge, forever altering the city's course towards a future of hope and potential.